diodon/SSTtools/python/README.md

   -maxlon MAXLON    longitude in decimal degrees.
 Western hemisphere negative -from DATE_START  start date in yyyy-mm-dd
   -to DATE_END      end date in yyyy-mm-dd
-  -fout FOUT        name of the output CSV file.
+  -fout FOUT        name of the output netCDF file.
 Default
                     SEASCAPEgrid_output.nc

 ```